 Horos is described as '- a free, open medical image viewer.
 The goal of the Horos Project is to develop a fully functional, 64-bit DICOM viewer for OS X based on OsiriX'.
 There are more than 25 alternatives to Horos for a variety of platforms, including Windows, Mac, Linux, Online / Web-based and iPhone.
 The best alternative is OsiriX.
-It's not free, so if you're looking for a free alternative, you could try RadiAnt DICOM Viewer or MicroDicom.
+It's not free, so if you're looking for a free alternative, you could try MicroDicom or RadiAnt DICOM Viewer.
 Other great apps like Horos are Weasis (Free, Open Source), 3D Slicer (Free, Open Source), Miele-LXIV (Free, Open Source) and 3DimViewer (Free, Open Source).

 MicroDicom is application for primary processing and preservation of medical images in DICOM format It is equipped with most common tools for manipulation of DICOM images and it has an intuitive user interface.

 Weasis is a multipurpose standalone and web-based DICOM viewer with a highly modular architecture.
 It is a very popular clinical viewer used in healthcare by hospitals, health networks, multicenter research trials, and patients.

 Slicer is a community platform created for the purpose of subject specific image analysis and visualization.

 3D Slicer vs Horos opinions

 Some users think 3D Slicer is a great alternative to Horos, some don't.

 Free and open source one with a lot of useful extensions.